yogsototh/resume/content/06_Presentation.md

 ### Presentation

-I'm a French geek with a Post Ph.D in Machine Learning[^10].
+I am French with a Post Ph.D in Machine Learning[^10].
-I then learned a lot about web programming and design.
+Furthermore I love web programming and design.

 - During my Ph.D.
-I made a relatively big C++ program (github[^1] and resume[^2]).
+I made a C++ program (github[^1] and resume[^2]).
-  I coded most of standard HMM learning algorithm plus the one I developed.
+  I coded most of standard HMM learning algorithms.
+  I developed an algorithm which I invented during my Ph.D. which use some operational optimization algorithm.
-  During this period I made a lot of math, published some articles in very good international conferences and I taught Computer Science to college students.
+  During this period I published articles in international conferences and I taught Computer Science to college students.

-- I made my post Ph.D. at the Hubert Curien Laboratory.
+- At the Hubert Curien Laboratory I made my post Ph.D.
-  I made a scientific Java application/applet/JWS that should be used by biologists.
+  I developed a scientific application in Java/applet/JWS that should be used by biologists.
   The code has been updated a bit since my 6 month post Ph.D[^3].

 - I currently work in the web industry for Airfrance.
   My work environment is quite heterogeneous.
-  From shell scripting to manage mass content changes to web design passing by production environment.
+  From shell scripting to manage huge amount of data, web design and production environment.
   I mostly worked for the B2B website.

-- I worked for GridPocket (I am co-founder).
+- I worked for GridPocket (I am a co-founder).
   This is a French startup specialized in Electric Grid.
   I created a private[^6] web application.
   One of the goal reached was to follow you electricity consumption in real time.